User Customizable and Robust Geo-Indistinguishability for Location Privacy: Models

-Users express privacy and utility preferences by way of policies.~ Any location that does not satisfy users' policies is removed from the obfuscation matrix, therefore constraining the set of possible obfuscated locations.
-A TACO policy captures users' requirements as follows: \centerline{$<Privacy\_l$, $\; Precision\_l$, \; $User\_Preferences>$}
+Users express customization requirements by way of policies.
+These policies help determine the properties of the final obfuscation function that is generated.
+A policy captures users' customization requirements as follows: \centerline{$<Privacy\_l$, $\; Precision\_l$, \; $User\_Preferences>$}